 Potentiometers are common electronics components that convert rotary or linear motion in to change of resistance.
-They can be found anywhere where some adjustments are needed, volume control and joysticks.
-You can dive in to long theory about potentiometers how they are made, what materials are used and what output characteristics they have regarding to rotation angle.
+They can be found anywhere where some adjustments are needed, volume control, and joysticks.
+You can dive into the long theory about potentiometers, how they are made, what materials are used, and what output characteristics they have regarding rotation angle.

-As electronics hobbyist and probably pro you usually deal with two common types of potentiometers – basic pots with knobs and trim pots.
-First group of potentiometers are used where user has to access potentiometer when he needs to change one or another parameter like sound volume or screen brightness.
-They normally are bigger in size and can be mounted vertically or horizontally to board.
-Also they have a panel mount with nut.
+As an electronics hobbyist and probably pro, you usually deal with two common types of potentiometers – standard pots with knobs and trim potentiometers.
+The first group of potentiometers is used where the user has to access the potentiometer when he needs to change one or another parameter like sound volume or screen brightness.
+They usually are more prominent in size and can be mounted vertically or horizontally to board.
+Also, they have a panel mount with the nut.
 This type of potentiometers needs to be mechanically stronger and resistive material more durable due to frequent use.

-Trim pots in other hand are much simpler in construction as they are used rarely during system setup to fine-tune parameters.
-They are small in size so are convenient to mount on PCBs.
-They aren’t normally accessible to user – only when servicing.
+On the other hand, Trim pots are much simpler in construction as they are used rarely during system setup to fine-tune parameters.
+They are small in size, so they are convenient to mount on PCBs.
+They aren’t normally accessible to the user – only when servicing.

-Speaking of potentiometer characteristics – most common are three: Linear – when resistance changes linearly over full turn.
-In audio applications you can find logarithmic potentiometers and third group are known as antilogarithmic.
-Of course you probably can find different characteristics as well.
+Speaking of potentiometer characteristics – the most common are three: Linear – when resistance changes linearly over a full turn.
+In audio applications, you can find logarithmic potentiometers, and the third group is known as antilogarithmic.
+Of course, you probably can find different characteristics as well.

 Potentiometers aren’t rated for high power applications.
 They stand before control circuits.
-With standard potentiometer you cannot drive heavy loads (except rheostats).
-So you should keep in mind that there are limits.
-Depending on material these limits vary but are up to 0.5W.
+With a standard potentiometer, you cannot drive heavy loads (except rheostats).
+So it would help if you kept in mind that there are limits.
+Depending on the material, these limits vary but are up to 0.5W.
 If you have doubts – Ohms law will help.

-Last thing I want to touch about pots is resistive material.
-There are many material used, but most common is carbon which is cheap and good quality for most purposes.
-It has long life and moderate noise level when speaking of audio applications.
+The last thing I want to touch on about pots as resistive material.
+Many materials are used, but the most common is carbon, which is cheap and of good quality for most purposes.
+It has a long life and moderate noise level when speaking of audio applications.
 Other materials are Cermet (ceramic and metal composite).
-They are better quality than carbon with lover noise level and higher stability.
-Commonly used in trimpots due to limited number of operations.
-Other materials are based on conductive plastics that give great characteristics.
-Mostly found in audiophile applications.
-And of course lets not forget wire wound potentiometers that normally are used in higher power applications.
-They are much lower precision with granular resistance steps due to wire windings.
+They are of better quality than carbon, with a lower noise level and higher stability.
+They are commonly used in trim pots due to the limited number of operations.
+Other materials are based on conductive plastics that give great characteristics — mostly found in audiophile applications.
+And of course, let’s not forget wire-wound potentiometers that generally are used in higher power applications.
+They are much lower precise with granular resistance steps due to wire windings.

-If you need very precise potentiometer then one of best options is to use multiturn precision potentiometers.
-As their name states – you need to do several knob turns in order to go through scale.
-There is no big magic inside such potentiometers – usually a screw mechanism is used to slide the wiper.
-The more turns potentiometer needs, the more precise values you can set.
-You can find different multiturn resistors that reach over 25 turns for very fine tune applications.
+If you need a very precise potentiometer, then one of the best options is to use multiturn precision potentiometers.
+As their name states – you need to do a few knobs turns to go through scale.
+There is no big magic inside such potentiometers – usually, a screw mechanism is used to slide the wiper.
+The more turns the potentiometer needs, the more precise values you can set.
+You can find different multiturn resistors that reach over 25 turns for very fine-tune applications.